-Petitioner's Rule 61 motion, filed on May 3, 2014, has no statutory tolling effect, because it was filed after AEDPA's limitations period expired on February 3, 2014.
-Thus, the Petition is time-barred, unless equitable tolling applies.
+Here, Petitioner's Rule 61 motion has no statutory tolling effect because it was filed on May 6, 2014, approximately one month after the expiration of AEDPA's limitations period.
+Thus, the Petition is time-barred, unless equitable tolling is available.